jonnonz1/nz-statute-book/acts/public/1999/maritime-crimes-act-1999.md

   (b) in any other case, as soon as is reasonably practicable.
 (4) If a master delivers a person under subsection (1), the master must give to the authorities of the country any evidence relating to the alleged crime that is in the master's possession.
 (5) A master commits an offence who fails, without reasonable excuse, to comply with subsection (2) or subsection (3).
-(6) A master who commits an offence against subsection (5) is liable on summary conviction to a fine not exceeding $500.
+(6) A master who commits an offence against subsection (5) is liable on conviction to a fine not exceeding $500.

 ### 12 Power to search persons and baggage on ships
 (1) This section applies if, because of the distance from land or for any other reason, it is impractical for the master of a ship to obtain, within a reasonable time, the assistance of a constable in New Zealand or a law enforcement officer of another country.